 In fact, it kind of changed my mind a little about headsets in general, as I always kind of recommended that people steer clear of them.

-This is due to the fact that not only have I accrued a lot of experience in the hobby (demoing or owning over 125 headphones) but also because I’ve been burned in the past after buying some cheap crap from Turtle Beach only to have it break down on me within a few months.
+This is because I’ve accrued a lot of experience in the hobby (demoing or owning over 140 headphones) but have also been burned in the past after buying some cheap crap from Turtle Beach only to have it break down on me within a few months.

 Today we’ll take a look at their entry-level E900 and find out if it’s worth a purchase.